ChendiDotLin/Online_Connectivity-aware_MultiRobot_Deployment/README.md

 # Usage

-First, take a look at the "examples" folder for a few, simple examples.
+First, take a look at the "examples/go_to_goal/dynamic_distribution" folder for a few, simple examples.
 Note that, to run these examples, you must first run the "init.m" script to add the requisite directories.

 # Documentation